This documentation is for Macro Recorder v3 beta. Click here the for current production version 2 documentation.

 - Editing programs show the file name of the file that is currently being edited.
 It differs from file to file.

-- Many editors add a * to the window title when you start editing a file to indicate that the file has been altered.
+- Many programs add a * to the window title when you start editing a file to indicate that the file has been altered.

 - Database programs may use the currently selected database item in the program title.